 After Sensei Ernie was graded to Yondan, he was invited to teach in many European countries - even as far afield as Russia.
 The concept of it being amongst one family has never felt stronger for him.

-As for the future, as chief instructor for England and a member of the IOGKF executive committee, Sensei Ernie continues working with Higaonna Sensei to preserve Okinawan Goju-Ryu Karate-Do for future generations.
+As for the future, as chief instructor for England and Vice Chief Instructor of the IOGKF, Sensei Ernie continues working with IOGKF World Chief Instructor Nakamura Sensei to preserve Okinawan Goju-Ryu Karate-Do for future generations.
 He is also working hard to give his students the same opportunities that he enjoyed, with the hope that they will follow in his footsteps and represent a style of Karate that has given him so much in life.